NekomimiOwO/AinoCompanion/README.md

 - <del>explode often deactivates her for a long time on ground (just pick her up and drop her, and she should come back...).</del>
 - She sometimes goes inside the store tables.
 - rewrite and revise the readme to make it seem less artificial.
-- delete "(like Factories/Mines)" from README
+- <del>delete "(like Factories/Mines)" from README</del>
-- Fix rotation on multiplayer for the client (priority)
+- <del>Fix rotation on multiplayer for the client (priority)</del>
-- Investigate and fix the owner switch key
+- <del>Investigate and fix the owner switch key</del>
-- The go command is probably using the master instead of the owner
+- <del>The go command is probably using the master instead of the owner</del>
-- Remove: "NavMeshObstacle Carving Conflict: The PhysGrabCart actively carves a dynamic hole in the NavMesh.
+- <del>Remove: "NavMeshObstacle Carving Conflict: The PhysGrabCart actively carves a dynamic hole in the NavMesh.
 The Unity NavMeshAgent's native obstacle avoidance would detect this hole and force the agent to violently brake (dropping speed from 3.5m/s to ~1.5m/s) to prevent "falling off" the NavMesh." from the readme, since she walks normally near the cart—even generating NavMesh paths through it.
-- Make the interpolation system better.
+- Make the interpolation system better.</del>
-- on the next update of my mod, revise for error before releasing.

 ## Feedback